kalyanikhona/llm-model-behavior-research/research/generative-search-ai-strategy-notes.md

 - Identifying fabricated facts without external tools remains difficult for users

 ### Memory and Computational Constraints
-- **Long-term Memory Issues**: Computational costs and "catastrophic forgetting" limit LLM memory capabilities
+- **Long-term memory issues**: Computational costs and "catastrophic forgetting" limit LLM memory capabilities (liquid AI has a breakthrough but they have not been ready for public use and may not be able to compete the existing large models on real world applications)
-- **Scale Problems: While increased compute power could improve memory, there are inherent limitations due to the nature of neural networks and the scale of user data
+- **Scale problems**: While increased compute power could improve memory, there are inherent limitations due to the nature of neural networks and the scale of user data
-- **Current Solutions to Memory/Scale**: ChatGPT uses caching/retrieval for conversations, enterprise systems using RAG with controlled datasets
+- **Current solutions to memory**: ChatGPT uses caching/retrieval for conversations, enterprise systems using RAG with controlled datasets
 - **Evolution**: Training methods largely unchanged, but scaling laws and data preprocessing improvements drive performance gains

 ### Interpretability Challenges
-- **Core Limitation**: LLMs perform pattern matching and prediction, not genuine reasoning
+- LLMs perform pattern matching and prediction, not genuine reasoning
-- **Scale Problem**: Model size creates interpretability challenges for independent researchers/labs (frontier lab models are opaque)
+- Model size creates interpretability challenges for independent researchers/labs (frontier lab models are opaque)
 - Still required even for tasks like sentiment analysis through fine-tuning
 - Surprising ability to handle new tasks that the model has not been trained on before, but underlying mechanisms remain opaque